McAllister-NOAA/REVAMP/README.md

 Three types of maps are created from the latitude and longitude data given in the sample metadata file, including a basic map, a bathymetric map, both with data points (scattered for visibility), and a basic map with the data points replaced with pie charts showing the unique terminal taxa found in each sample.

 ##### 02_Barcharts
-Barcharts are useful for exploring both read depth (sequencing effort) and patterns in relative abundance.
+Bar charts are useful for exploring both read depth (sequencing effort) and patterns in relative abundance.
 Note that relative sequence abundance does not necessarily equate to relative abundance of an organism in the sample, as several factors can influence read depth.

 Many bar charts are produced by the pipeline, separated into read-count-centric and relative-abundance-centric figures.
 Figures are created at different taxonomic levels (Phylum to Species), as well as for all unique terminal taxa (no matter the depth).
 In addition, the `filterPercent` from the figure configuration file (`-f`) is used to simplify figures by placing taxa less than the designated percentage of total community into the "zzOther" category.
 This can make viewing of the figure much easier.
 If there are still too many colors to ascertain the differences between taxa, one method for exploring the bar charts is to load them (and their legend) into Adobe Illustrator and to use the "Select"/"Same"/"Fill Color" feature to select all the same taxa.